ashley-thomas-development/the-notes-game/README.md

 * Ensure color shifts during "Party Mode" or challenge conditions are different enough to clearly change.
 * Color shift to dark colors look bad under the button's slight gloss effect.
 * Potentially add alternate 90's kid soundbanks such as Mario, TNG, or FF7.
-* Possibly add a command-line only mode enabling Arnold NSFW sound-banks.
+* Possibly add a mode only accesible from the command-line enabling Arnold NSFW sound-banks.

 ## Known Issues
-* Upon enabling color changing functionality on the "Options" box, the "Color Reset" function can't access the "Options" box to complete the color reset.
 * Error in meter-fill-bar where multiple color change states occur simultaneously.
-Cannot reproduce!
+Cannot reproduce yet.
 * Can't get color square audio to stop playing on gameover.
 * Arnold span tag is too large, needs to be refactored as button and appropriate style applied throughout queries.
 * Meter should reset at 999 to prevent display error.